North Korea–Russia relations: Economic relations

+In 2011, it was reported that Russia would write off 90% of the North Korean debt and in return Russia would be allowed to invest in North Korean projects in the energy, health and education sectors, as reported in 2012.
+One of the major projects planned by Russia was to build a gas pipeline to energy-hungry South Korea through North Korea.
+The multi-billion-dollar project is, however, unlikely to be realized as North and South Korea are still de jure at war.
+On 18 September 2012, North Korea and Russia signed a deal to write off 90% debt owed by North Korea to Russia.
+It is estimated that North Korea owed about $11 billion.
+North Korea's debt was established during the existence of the Soviet Union when the Soviets made loans to North Korea.
+The negotiations concerning debt reduction were held earlier in 2012, while the deal was signed in Moscow.
+The $1 billion North Korea has to repay will be used to finance Russian investment in humanitarian and energy projects in North Korea.
+This agreement removed legal blocks hindering the financing of trade between the two countries.
+In April 2014, Russia wrote off 90% of North Korea's $11 billion of Soviet-era debt.
+On 5 May 2014, Russian President Vladimir Putin ratified an agreement to write off 90% of North Korea's debts after the State Duma passed the law on 18 April 2014 and the Federation Council approved it on 29 April 2014.

 On 2 February 2012, the Interfax report further quoted the Russian ambassador to North Korea, Valery Sukhinin, as saying that Russia "did not rule out" the possibility of sending more humanitarian aid to North Korea, "depending on the situation there and taking into account our capabilities".
 Sukhinin went on to say that in 2011 Russia had provided North Korea with 50,000 tonnes of grain on a bilateral basis, as well as with $5 million worth of flour as part of the World Food Programme.
 In addition, 10,000 tonnes of grain were dispatched to North Korea by Gazprom.
 However, of the overall bilateral economic trade between Russia and North Korea, 80% consists of cooperation and investment between North Korean and Russian regional areas.
 The most active regions are Siberia and the Far East, mainly the Kemerovo, Magadan and Primorski regions.

-In December 2013 Russia joined the sanctions against North Korea, introduced in March by the UN Security Council (Resolution 2087).
-The corresponding decree signed by President Putin specified that Russian companies were prohibited to provide North Korea any technical assistance and advice in the development and production of ballistic missiles.
-In addition, North Korean naval vessels to call at Russian ports would be required to undergo inspection.
-Also, the authorities ordered to be vigilant when dealing with North Korean diplomats.